 We returned to the dugout with empties.
 Griffbag cued up AC/DC.
 Old Jim complained about the music.
 Sunny told him to shove it.
 Passers-by floated into the park and sat on the Milk Bar bench.
 Free beer bought their loyalty.
 The cheerleaders from O’Sheas were glomming beer too.
-The night was sucking sweat from everyone with a vampirish thirst.
+The night sucked sweat from everyone with a vampirish thirst.

 Old Bill tried to stop them.

 “No beer-drinking during games.”

 “This isn’t for the league.
 It’s just a game,” said one of the pseudo-twins.